 Choose the type of Strain you want to Grow

 Do you prefer a medical strain or a recreational strain?
-Do you need a soothing and calming indica or a stimulating sativa?
-Or would you prefer a bit of both worlds with a hybrid strain?
+Do you need a soothing and calming Indica or a stimulating Sativa?
+Or would you prefer a bit of both world with a hybrid strain?
 Also, you can choose between a high THC strain or a high CBD strain.
 The strain you will grow depends on what you need, what you want to get out of cannabis.

 Choose the kind of Seeds you want to Cultivate